Photo walk with the nature photographer, author and expert of ancient forests Matthias Schickhofer in the Alpine wilderness of Warscheneck mountains

 * The ascent and descent with the Wurzeralm cable cars as well as luggage transport are included in the Pyhrn-Priel guest card.

-Discounts: For members of alpine clubs like Österreichischer Alpenverein or Naturfreunde, there is a membership fee at the overnight stay at the Linzer House (take ID card).
+Discounts: For members of alpine clubs like Österreichischer Alpenverein or Naturfreunde, there is a membership fee for the overnight stay at the Linzer House (take ID card).

 Telephoto lens, wide angle, macro // polarization and gray gradient filter // tripod // resting pad // umbrella (in wet weather) // functional description of your camera